 Laboratory Questionnaire.
-The large majority of controlled experiments are followed by a subjective user experiment rating phase where participants fill out a questionnaire to solicit their opinions and reactions to the tested visualization.
-These questions may be expressed in a five- or seven-point Likert Scale, or open-ended with free answers.
+The large majority of controlled experiments are followed by a subjective user experiment rating phase where participants typically fill out a questionnaire to solicit their opinions and reactions to the tested visualization.
+These questions may be closed ended with answers expressed in a five- or seven-point Likert Scale, or open-ended with free answers.
 While this phase of the evaluation is generally coupled with evaluating user experiment studies, we include it here as the method can be used alone.
 See Section 6.5 for examples of controlled experiments.

-6.7 Evaluating Visualization Algorithms (VA)
+6.7 Automated Evaluation of Visualizations (AEV)